Classics: Ashford & Simpson – Found A Cure (Warner Bros.)

 Hard not to think of the most beautiful couple in th history of contemporary music when referring to Ashford & Simpson.
 As not only they wrote some of the most meaningful songs one may think of (Tammi Terrell & Marvin Gaye‘s ‘Ain’t No Mountain High Enough’, Chaka Khan‘s ‘I’m Every Woman’).
 But also because they embodied the sophistication in terms of arrangements and production during the Disco period.
 Not to mention their story as a couple which (still) resonates like a fairy tale…

-Their 1979 ‘Stay Free’ album perfectly sums up their situation at the time.
+As a matter of fact, their 1979 ‘Stay Free’ album perfectly summed up their situation at the time.
 Both enjoying their maturity in all senses of the terms.
 And spreading their obvious happiness in an irresistible way.
 As if nothing bad could happen to them.
 Just the way one could feel it on the boiling ‘Found A Cure’.
 A cut which they delivered with mixing work courtesy of the inevitable Jimmy Simpson.

-A Disco manifesto to say the least, ‘Found A Cure’ is to be considered as one of their definitive peaks…
+A Disco manifesto to say the least, ‘Found A Cure’ is pretty much to be considered as one of their definitive peaks…

 Nickolas Ashford and Valerie Simpson stand without a single doubt among the most prolific artists of their generation.
 With their names being associated to an impressive list of masterpieces…